tannerz28/pyro.js/README.md

+# Deprecation Notice / Warning
+This bot is now deprecated.
+There have been reports of people getting banned by using self-bots.
+Please only use this at your own risk.

 # pyro.js
 A 🔥 self-bot for Discord.

-Completely TOS compliant, and full-featured to help automate and simplify your Discord workflow.
+**Contains very few features for minimal risk of being banned**